pauldingus/EuroSat-land-classifier/Readme.md

-# EuroSAt Classifier and Application to Detect Deforestation in Indonesia
+# EuroSat Classifier and Application to Detect Deforestation in Indonesia

 ## Short Description